vatstack/docs/quotes.md

 You don’t have to replicate the same business logic in the frontend and the backend applications anymore.
 You can generate as many quotes as you like.

 > **Preventing abuse**: If you generate quote objects from your frontend application, you should perform logical tests of the object’s content before you proceed with the actual charge to prevent abuse.
-For example, compare the object’s amount with your product’s price.
-If visitors get hold of your API access key, they can create new quote objects themselves.
+For example, compare the object’s `amount` with your product’s price.
+If visitors get hold of your public key, they can create new quote objects themselves.

 ## The Quote Object